To Qualify for an Undergraduate Degree

 - Units in Residence

 - Upper Division Units

 Information about the Commencement Ceremony and Conferral of the Degree

-An “All College” average of “C or better” (2.0), a “C or better” average earned in all units taken at SJSU (as indicated on the transcript by “SJSU Cum”), a “C or better” average in both the requirements for the major and the minor (if applicable), a “C- or better” in each of the four GE basic skills courses (Areas A1, A2, A3, and B4), an aggregate “C or better” average in the nine units of upper division GE (Areas R, S, and V), and a “C or better” in Writing in the Disciplines (100W/GWAR), are required for graduation with a baccalaureate degree.
+An “All College” average of “C or better” (2.0), a “C or better” average earned in all units taken at SJSU (as indicated on the transcript by “SJSU Cum”), a “C or better” average in both the requirements for the major and the minor (if applicable), a “C- or better” in each of the four GE basic skills courses (Areas A1, A2, A3, and B4), a “C- or better” in Ethnic Studies (GE Area F), and a “C or better” in Writing in the Disciplines (100W/GWAR), are required for graduation with a baccalaureate degree.
 Upon the completion of their programs, credential candidates must have a GPA of 3.0 or higher to be recommended for a credential.

 A minimum of 120 semester units of credit must be earned for graduation with the baccalaureate degree.
 Normally, no more than four units of Individual Studies (180) and/or Directed Reading (184) may count for the baccalaureate degree.
 Exceptions must have approval from the major department.

 All requirements listed here may be met either by passing external examinations (Advanced Placement (AP) Exams , College Level Exam Program (CLEP) , or International Baccalaureate (IB) ), waiver examinations, where available, or by individual course challenge exams, or by course work.
 Students should note that success in a waiver examination satisfies a requirement but does not yield unit credit.
 For information about the examinations, contact the SJSU Testing Office.

 Any additional academic requirements are specified on the undergraduate major catalog pages.